Class O & Class 1 Fire Resistance

 Fire Retardant Paints and Fire Retardant Varnishes are used to stop the spread of flame on a surface by releasing an inert, safe gas and are tested to assess their effectiveness under BS 476, part 7.
 These are used in all rooms for walls and ceilings.
 They are also used on top of base coats of the Intumescent (swells up in heat) paint or clear varnish, because these base coats are too soft to be durable if exposed to wear or high humidity.

 Intumescent Paints and Intumescent Varnishes swell and char when exposed to fire.
 They work by insulating the building material from heat.
-They are softer, so require a top coat of Fire Retardent Paint or Fire Retardent Varnish.
+They are softer, so require a top coat of Fire Retardant Paint or Fire Retardant Varnish.
 They are always needed as base coats on combustible materials, like wood and on products that warp in fire, like steel.

 Class 1 - requires no surface spread of flame.